severalnines/docs/user-guide/postgresql/manage.rst

 **Server instances in the load balancer**

 * **Include**
-	- Select PosgreSQL servers in your cluster that will be included in the load balancing set.
+	- Select PostgreSQL servers in your cluster that will be included in the load balancing set.

 * **Role**
 	- Supported roles:
 		- Active - The server is actively used in load balancing.
 		- Backup - The server is only used in load balancing when all other non-backup servers are unavailable.

+* **Connection Address**
+	- Pick the IP address where HAProxy should be listening to on the host.

 Import HAProxy
 ''''''''''''''